-The 1,168-acre Jacobsburg Environmental Education Center offers programs for pre-schoolers through college students.
-Center staff also provide community programs on many subjects like natural and cultural history and outdoor recreation.
+The 1,168-acre Jacobsburg Environmental Education Center offers programs for pre-school aged children through college students.
+Center staff also provides community programs focusing on the natural and cultural history of the park, as well as outdoor recreation.

 The famous Henry Rifle was once made here.
 The Jacobsburg National Historic District lies almost entirely within the center property and gives visitors insight into a colonial gun manufactory.

-Visitors also enjoy Henrys Woods, an old growth forest surrounding Bushkill Creek and laced with hiking trails.
+Visitors also enjoy Henrys Woods, an old growth forest surrounding Bushkill Creek that is laced with hiking trails.